Table of Contents

 AHAs and BHAs, salicylic acid, and glycolic acids.
-You’ve heard of everything, but all these terms can sound the same to those who aren’t too familiar with the world of exfoliating acids.
+You’ve heard of them, but all these terms can sound the same to those who aren’t familiar with the world of exfoliating acids.
 That’s what this guide is for.

 These acids are what we call chemical exfoliants, and they’re often claimed to be the best form of exfoliation.
 In a nutshell, chemical exfoliation works by using compounds that can penetrate deep into the skin, unclogging the dirt within the pores, and sloughing off dead skin cells.

 What are exfoliating acids?

 Exfoliating acids are molecular compounds that work on the surface as well as deep within the skin to treat acne, acne scars, blackheads, whiteheads, inflammation, pigmentation, uneven skin tone, and irritation.

 Chemical exfoliation is sometimes recommended over physical exfoliants like a scrub or peel-off product, because they’re able to get to the root cause of problems like acne, blackheads, and whiteheads without being unnecessarily harsh on the surface of the skin.